bharathdcs/cpd_workshop-main/lesson-02-openshift/README.md

 ## Test using curl with route - route.sh

 This step expose the testpod to be accessible outside of the cluster.
-In this case, it creates a route myroute associated with the service dbk-service.
+In this case, it creates a route myroute associated with the service ibm-service.

 >  oc get route

 ```
 NAME        HOST/PORT                                      PATH   SERVICES        PORT                   TERMINATION            WILDCARD
-myroute     myroute-sandy.apps.bearing.cp.fyre.ibm.com            dbk-service     dbk-https-port         passthrough/Redirect   None
+myroute     myroute-sandy.apps.bearing.cp.fyre.ibm.com            ibm-service     ibm-https-port         passthrough/Redirect   None
 ```

 > curl -k https://myroute-sandy.apps.bearing.cp.fyre.ibm.com